Milck: Career

 In 2018, Milck returned to the Women's March to perform "Quiet".
 She also released her debut EP This Is Not The End EP, which she promoted with a performance on The Today Show.
 The same year she was invited to perform at the Save the Children's Illumination Gala, at the American Museum of Natural History.
 She recorded a cover of the Five Stairsteps song "O-o-h Child", which was used in an ad campaign by Procter & Gamble related to the 2018 Winter Olympics.

 In 2019, Milck released the song "If I Ruled the World", positioned as the lead single of her upcoming EP Into Gold.
 The song is about fixing global problems; Milck said, "it’s far more empowering and energizing when we encourage people to imagine the world they want, rather than when we focus on cursing the parts of the world we don’t want to see."
 Into Gold was released on February 21, 2020.
 Milck said that the album shows the process of grief and rebirth after the end of a five-year relationship—"the man I thought I was going to marry"—to turn "pain into power".

 Milck responded to the 2020 killing of Breonna Taylor, the murder of George Floyd, and other indications of rising police brutality by writing another protest song: "Somebody's Beloved".
 She collaborated with UK musician Bipolar Sunshine who added the lyric, "Blood on leaves falling like autumn, her story's been told a thousand times.
 Why doesn't everybody scream?"
 Sunshine aimed to have "Somebody's Beloved" recall the 1937 song "Strange Fruit", made famous by Billie Holiday.
 Tom Shadyac directed a video for the song.

+In 2025 it was announced that Milck and Gonzalez were collaborating on the score for a new musical, The Family Album.
+The show is scheduled to premiere at the La Jolla Playhouse in the summer of 2026.